holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.2.2 Criteria for Valid Proposals

-To be valid for processing, a Proposal must resolve or reduce a Tension sensed by the Proposer.
+To be valid for processing, a Proposal must resolve or reduce a Tension sensed by the Proposer and help the Circle better express its Purpose or one of its Accountabilities.
 In addition, a Proposal must normally help the Proposer better express the Purpose or an Accountability of one of the Proposer’s Roles in the Circle.
-However, a Proposal may alternatively help another Circle Member better express one of that person’s Roles in the Circle, but only if that person has granted the Proposer permission to represent that Role.
+However, a Proposal may alternatively help another Role Representative better express one of their Roles in the Circle, but only if that person has granted the Proposer permission to represent that Role.

 Finally, a Proposal is always valid regardless of the preceding criteria if it is made solely to help evolve the Circle’s Governance to more clearly reflect activity that is already happening, or to trigger a new election for any Elected Role.